 - Describe your accomplishments and skills and how they apply to the job

-- Don’t use one word answers but don’t talk too much
+- Don’t use one word answers, but don’t talk too much.

 Dress for Success

-Preparing for a Behaviour-Based Interview
+Preparing for a Behavior-Based Interview

-At a Behavioural interview, you can use stories from your education, work experience, co-op job, field placement, volunteer work, extra-curricular activities, hobbies and family life.
+At a Behavioral interview, you can use stories from your education, work experience, co-op job, field placement, volunteer work, extra-curricular activities, hobbies and family life.
 Consider your target position and try to determine what type of experience may interest them.
 For example, if you are applying for a position in sales, they may want to hear about your interpersonal skills and your ability to be persuasive.
 However, if you’re applying for a position as a manager, they may be more interested in your leadership and organizational skills.

 S.T.A.R.
 (Situation, Task, Action, Results) Method

-Start Up Resources for Entrepreneurs
+Start-Up Resources for Entrepreneurs

-This website provides basic information for new entrepreneurs, including relevant legislation and regulations, business planning guides, financing options, registration and HR concerns.
+- Service Canada - Services for You – Business: This website provides basic information for new entrepreneurs, including relevant legislation and regulations, business planning guides, financing options, registration and HR concerns.

-This website offers a multitude of practical resources for entrepreneurs, including information on registration, permits, licenses, taxation, financing, and compliance and insurance (WSIB).
+- Service Ontario - ONe-Source for Business: This website offers a multitude of practical resources for entrepreneurs, including information on registration, permits, licenses, taxation, financing, and compliance and insurance (WSIB).
 This site also offers a variety of tools and resources for entrepreneurs that are just starting their business.

+- Summer Company: Through Summer Company, you can get two things - 1) Start-up money to kick-off a new summer business, and 2) Advice and mentorship from local business leaders to help get the business up and running.
 Learning how to run your own student business is one of the best summer jobs you can have.
 You get to be your own boss while learning what it takes to manage a business.
 Sales, marketing, invoicing, bookkeeping, customer relationship, management – these are just a few of the highly useful skills you will develop.